thiagokokada/blog/posts/2024-09-02/01-my-coding-experience-with-llm.md

 read deadline and reusing the underlying connection, needing another prompt to give me this information.

+Also, there is one issue in ChatGPT solution though: we are discarding the values of the buffer once the context is done by returning `n = 0` instead of the number of bytes read.
+In this particular case this is what I wanted, but this is a possible issue that ChatGPT didn't talk.

 For comparison,
 [this](https://stackoverflow.com/questions/61637359/how-to-use-context-context-with-tcp-connection-read)
 is the best that I got searching in both DuckDuckGo and Google, that is where I